Do you want a job at Apple’s iPhone factory in China?

 Labor laws at Apple’s iPhone factory

-So, the next time you whip out your iPhone, or plan to buy the iPhone 7 based off of the rumors, recognize that a lot of work has been put into it- from sourcing the materials (which often includes child labor), to assembling the device (by workers who can’t afford it themselves), and then packaging it up to make it look pretty.
+So, the next time you whip out your iPhone, or plan to buy the iPhone 7 based off of the rumors, recognize that a lot of work has been put into it- from sourcing the materials (which often indirectly includes some sort of child labor overseas), to assembling the device (by workers who can barely it themselves), and then packaging it up to make it look pretty.

 “Congratulations on your new purchase.”